-Posted on behalf of The Bell Law Firm, PLLC on Apr 16, 2013 in Personal Injury
+Posted on behalf of Stewart Bell, PLLC on Apr 16, 2013 in Personal Injury

 A lawsuit filed by the parents of a teen injured in a softball practice will go to trial in June with one less defendant, thanks to a recent ruling by the Berkeley County, West Virginia, Circuit Court.
 The girl's parents filed the personal injury claim in 2011 after the 14-year-old suffered serious injuries to her leg and ankle during a sliding exercise.

 The family originally sued the softball league and the team's coach.
 In their original complaint, the plaintiffs alleged that the league did not maintain its softball fields and forced their daughter to slide when she did not want to.
 The court recently dismissed the coach as a defendant, leaving only the claims against the league.

 In May 2010, the girl was participating in a team practice devoted to sliding.
 She expressed her reluctance to participate and told the coach she had never slid into a base before.
 The field was hard and unforgiving, according to the complaint.
 The girl's attempt ended in a crushed left ankle, tibia and fibula.